-Parents and caregivers can have a great deal of influence on how their children feel about sport, both good and bad.
-They can provide a source of either support or stress, particularly for the younger athletes and often it the parents/caregivers and not the child who will decide if they will play sport.
+Parents can have a major impact on how their children feel about sport, both good and bad.
 So it is very important to keep parents informed and develop a good relationship between yourself, team officials and parents/caregivers.

 Parents want their children to be successful, and that's okay, as long as they know that success isn't the same thing as winning all the time.